ibexa/documentation-developer/docs/administration/back_office/content_tab_switcher.md

 ### Configure Field groups for Meta tab

-The default configuration makes the `ibexa_taxonomy_entry_assignment` Field always visible in the Meta tab in the Content form.
+The default configuration makes the `ibexa_taxonomy_entry_assignment` Field always visible in the Meta tab in the content form.
-With this new feature, you can indicate what Field types, previously set in the Back Office content type, are shown in the Meta tab section in the Content form.
+With this new feature, you can indicate what Field types, previously set in the back office content type, are shown in the Meta tab section in the content form.
-You can automatically move all Field types from Metadata group to the Meta tab in the Content form.
+You can automatically move all Field types from Metadata group to the Meta tab in the content form.
 To do it, use the following configuration:

 ```yaml